superyaooo/spreadsheet_to_xml/readme.txt

-This app reads from an excel file and then generates an xml file with pre-designed tags/nodes, order and pretty format.
+﻿This app reads from an excel file and then generates an xml file with pre-designed tags/nodes, order and pretty format.
 It automates most part of the tedious process of manually updating an existing XML file and adjusting the format node by node, line by line.